mjkpolo/amd-lab-notes/hipify/README.md

 Figure 2: HIP to device flowchart illustrating the platform-independent abstraction layer.
 </p>

-Figure 3 shows the various paradigms and tools that could be used to program GPUs today and the corresponding abstraction level across the system stack.
+Figure 3 shows the various programming paradigms and tools that could be used to accelerate codes on the GPUs and the corresponding abstraction level across the system stack.
 HIP sits closer to the hardware than other GPU programming abstraction layers, and as such, it is capable of accelerating codes with minimal overhead.
-This feature results in HIP code that runs on NVIDIA accelerators with the same performance as the original CUDA code.
+This feature results in HIP code that runs on NVIDIA accelerators with similar performance as the original CUDA code.
 Furthermore, both AMD and NVIDIA share the host-device architecture, where the CPU is the host and the GPU is the device.
 The host supports C++, C, Fortran, and Python.
 C++ is the most common and best-supported language, with the entry point being the `main()` function.
 The host runs the HIP API and HIP function calls that map to either CUDA or HIP.
 Kernels run on the device, which supports C-like syntax.
-Lastly, the HIP API provides many useful functions for device and memory management and error handling.
+Lastly, the HIP API provides many useful functions for device and memory management, and error handling.
 HIP is open-source and you can contribute to it.

 <!--